A Trilogy about the Sixties, Terror Attacks and the Opioid Epidemic

 “No, Anne,” I insisted, “It’s too dangerous to hitchhike.”
 ‘No’ was never easy for me to say, but being with Anne was giving me plenty of practice.

 Two celebrations were merging in the streets and in the bars.
-Hordes of college kids on spring break mingled with the local Negroes who were chanting slogans as they left a large political rally near the Straw Market.
+Hordes of college kids on spring break mingled with the local Negroes, many who were leaving a political rally near the Straw Market.
+The locals greeted each other with shouts of “Hey, man, PLP all the way!” their slogan for the success of the Progressive Liberal Party in next week’s election.

 “Or, if you want to walk” she offered, “I’ll meet you back at the hotel.”